NathanHandley/EQWOWConverter/README.md

 To see video references, go here: https://www.youtube.com/@WoWEverQuest

+**Note: The creator of this converter (Nathan) has no affiliation with any server provider/hoster, hosts no server, does not assist in server setups, and provides no client files for either EverQuest or World of Warcraft.
+This project is for education and preservation purposes only**

 # Current State
 It is currently in an Alpha state, but all content types (tradeskills, spells, quests, etc) are working to some degree.
 Only classic (pre-Kunark) is in a semi-polished state, but you can enable Kunark and/or Velious content by setting the configuration values starting with GENERATE_EQ_EXPANSION_ID_.
 Many things, such as zone lines and water volumes will not work in Kunark and above right now.